L5 Severe Pressure

 How long does it take a Social Worker to buy a home in Toronto?

-Based on 2026 market data, a Social Worker earning approximately $65K/year needs around 17 yr 5 mo of gross income to afford a 2-bedroom condo in Toronto.
+Based on 2026 market data, a Social Worker earning approximately $65K/year needs around 17 yr 5 mo of gross income to afford a 2-bedroom home in Toronto.
 This uses a standard savings and down-payment model.
-That timeline is among the longest in Canada for this occupation — Calgary offers a significantly shorter path at 9 yr 10 mo.
+That timeline is among the longest across major Canadian cities for this occupation — Calgary offers a significantly shorter path at 9 yr 10 mo.

 What percentage of income does a Social Worker spend on rent in Toronto?

-At current market rents, a Social Worker in Toronto spends approximately 52.6% of gross income on a 2-bedroom apartment.
+At current market rents ($2,850 CAD/mo for a 2BR), a Social Worker in Toronto spends approximately 52.6% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Toronto significantly exceeds this threshold for Social Workers — renting here places meaningful pressure on savings and financial flexibility.

 Is Toronto a good city for Social Workers to immigrate to?

-Steady government and nonprofit demand.
+Steady government and nonprofit demand in both countries.
 Child welfare and immigrant services see consistent hiring.
 Most diverse city in Canada.
 Large South Asian, Chinese, and Filipino communities with extensive settlement support.
 The financial data suggests Social Workers should weigh Toronto carefully — the housing cost relative to income is high.
 Calgary offers a comparably strong job market with significantly lower housing pressure.

 What is the job market like for Social Workers in Toronto?

-Steady government and nonprofit demand.
+Steady government and nonprofit demand in both countries.
 Child welfare and immigrant services see consistent hiring.
 Canada's financial capital.
 Strong in finance, consulting, tech, and media.
 Most diverse job market nationally.
-Most Social Workers with relevant experience and Canadian language proficiency find positions within 3–6 months of arrival.
+Most Social Workers with relevant experience find positions within 3–6 months of arrival.

 Get your personalised numbers